happz/ducky-legacy/docs/ducky_instruction_set.rst

 Invocation
 """"""""""

-Only software interrupt routines can be invoked by means of special instruction.
+Any interrupt service routine can be invoked by means of special instruction.
 When invoked several events take place:

  - new stack page is allocated for interrupt routine ("interrupt stack")
  - ``ds``, ``sp``, ``cs``, and ``flags`` are stored on interrupt stack